India Adoption Program

 3-4 months: Application and Dossier Preparation

-18-24 months (After receiving approval from CARA): Matched with a child.
+3.5-4+ years (After receiving approval from CARA): Matched with a child. (wait time will be significantly shorter for PAPs adopting a child with special needs)

-6-12 months: From the time the referral has been accepted to the time the Indian courts finalize the adoption.
+6-12 months: From the time the referral has been accepted to the time the Indian authority finalizes the adoption.

 Wait times can be greatly reduced in the case of older and/or special needs children.